Skip to content

 • Application Fee or Fee Waiver

+If payment of the application fee would pose a financial hardship, we recommend applying for the Law School Admission Council (LSAC) Fee Waiver Program.
+HLS will waive its application fee for LSAC fee waiver recipients.
 To request a need-based fee waiver directly from HLS, please complete the HLS Fee Waiver Request Form.
-The HLS Fee Waiver Request Form for those applying for Fall Term 2023 enrollment will open on September 1, 2022 and will close on February 1, 2023.
+The HLS Fee Waiver Request Form for those applying for Fall Term 2024 enrollment will open on September 1, 2023, and will close on February 1, 2024.
 We cannot accommodate any fee waiver requests made outside of this window.

 Pursuant to ABA Standard 503, all applicants to the J.D. program must take the Law School Admission Test (LSAT) or the Graduate Record Examinations (GRE) General Test.
-The Law School Admission Council (LSAC) reports all LSAT scores from the past five years.
-Similarly, applicants who choose to submit a GRE General Test score (instead of, or in addition to, the LSAT) are required to report all valid test scores from the previous five-year period.
+Applicants must take either the LSAT or GRE no later than the application deadline (February 15).

-Applicants who apply with an active LSAT test score may elect to submit valid GRE General Test scores as well, but are not required to do so.
+LSAC reports all LSAT scores from the past five years.
+Applicants who choose to submit a GRE General Test Score (instead of, or in addition to, the LSAT) are required to report all valid test scores from the previous five-year period.
 To report GRE General Test scores to HLS, applicants should log into their ETS account and select Harvard Law School as a recipient of results using the school code 2135.

 • Transcripts